preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/communities/index.rst.txt

 + **Description**: It's a good idea to add a description of the site's purpose here, but it's not mandatory.
 + **Show in public listings**: If links to this community should show up in listings available for all colleagues, select this option.
 Default: selected.
 + **Omnia Alias**: The last part of the address to the site is created automatically but can be edited if necessary.
 If the name (address) already exists an alternative address is suggested.
 + **Enable discussion**: If the Discussion functionality should be used in the community, select this option.
+Note that this can't be edited later, you must decide now.
 + **Enable knowledge articles**: If the Knowledge article functionality should be used in the community, select this option.
+Note that this can't be edited later, you must decide now.

 4. When done, click "Next".
 5. Now, set the following: